Oaklands School - Mission Statement

 We can achieve this through:

-- We use the International Primary Curriculum which is tailored to the individual needs of each pupil.
+- We use an 'Inside - Outside' Curriculum which is tailored to the individual needs of each pupil.

-- The consistent use of a structured Behaviour Policy with a positive emphasis.
+- The consistent use of a structured Positive Behaviour Support Policy.

 - Involving the pupils’ families in the life of the school and the meeting of the pupils’ needs.